writethedocs/www/docs/2014/eu/talks.rst

 .. contents:: Presentations
    :local:

-.. note:: If these talks look interesting, you should `get a ticket`_
+.. note:: If these talks look interesting, you should `get a ticket`_.

 .. _get a ticket: http://eutickets.writethedocs.org/